+Exception Safety.
 If any exception is thrown, the values of bool(\this) and bool(rhs) remain unchanged.
-If an exception is thrown during the call to T's move constructor, the state of rhs.val is determined by exception safety guarantee of T's move assignment, the state of val and rhs.val is determined by exception safety guarantee of T's move assignment.
-If an exception is thrown during the call to E's move constructor, the state of rhs.err is determined by exception safety guarantee of E's move constructor.
-If an exception is thrown during the call to E's move assignment, the state of err and rhs.err is determined by exception safety guarantee of E's move assignment.
+If an exception is thrown during the call to T 's move constructor, the state of rhs.val is determined by exception safety guarantee of T 's move constructor.
+If an exception is thrown during the call to T 's move assignment, the state of rhs.val is determined by exception safety guarantee of T 's move assignment.
+If an exception is thrown during the call to E 's move constructor, the state of rhs.err is determined by exception safety guarantee of E 's move constructor.
+If an exception is thrown during the call to E 's move assignment, the state of rhs.err is determined by exception safety guarantee of E 's move assignment.

-''' This signature shall not participate in overload resolution unless is_move_constructible<T>::value and is_move_assignable<T>::value and is_move_assignable<E>::value and is_move_assignable<E>::value.
+Remarks: This signature shall not participate in overload resolution unless is\move\constructible<T>::value and is\move\assignable<T>::value and is\move\constructible<E>::value and is\move\assignable<E>::value and is\move\assignable<E>::value and is\move\constructible<E>::value and is\move\constru

+'''

-template <class U> expected<T,E>& operator=(U&& v); '''
+template <class U>

+expected<T,E>& operator=(U&& v);

+'''

-If bool(\this) assigns std::forward(v) to the contained value; otherwise destroys the contained value by calling err->E::~E() and initializes the unexpected value as if direct-non-list-initializing object of type T with std::forward(v).
+Effects: If bool(\this) assigns std::forward(v) to the contained value; otherwise destroys the contained value by calling err->E::~E() and initializes the unexpected value as if direct-non-list-initializing object of type T with std::forward(v).